ap425q/CTF_Writeups/noobz/pwn1/writeup.md

 To determine the offset required to overwrite the return address, we can use pattern generation and debugging with GDB.
 In the terminal, we execute `gdb ./pwn1` to start debugging the binary.
 Within the GDB environment, we use the command `pattern create 100` to generate a pattern of length 100.

 We then run the binary with the generated pattern as input.
 The binary crashes, indicating that the pattern has been successfully written to memory.
-We examine the value of the program counter (EIP) by running the command `info registers` in GDB.
+We examine the value of the program counter (RIP) by running the command `info registers` in GDB.
 The offset can be determined by identifying the position of the pattern in memory.
 The Final Exploit:

 ```py